top of page

 1. Define the purpose of each type of communication

-2. Encourage employees to communicate frequently
+2. Encourage employees to communicate effectively

 3. Make sure all employees have access to the same tools and resources